grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_DB2_FORMULA_FIELDS.md

 ## Conclusion

-The GrapaDB2 Formula Field System provides a solid foundation for computed fields and dynamic calculations.
+The GrapaDBX Formula Field System provides a solid foundation for computed fields and dynamic calculations.
 Phase 1 delivers efficient storage and retrieval using the proven GrapaCompress format, while Phase 2 will add high-performance execution capabilities.

 The implementation follows Grapa's design philosophy of simplicity and elegance, building on the foundation of `@<[op,8],{}>` execution trees and leveraging existing systems like GrapaCompress and BTree storage.